patterns-app/patterns-devkit/README.md

 provide a natural place for field descriptions, validation logic, deduplication behavior, relations to other schemas, and other metadata associated with a specific type of data record.

-`schemas` behave like _interfaces_ in other languages.
+`schemas` behave like _interfaces_ in other typed languages.
 The snapflow type system is structurally and gradually typed -- types are both optional and inferred, there is no explicit type hierarchy, and type compatibility can be inspected at runtime.
 A type is a subtype of, or "compatible" with, another type if it defines a superset of compatible fields or if it provides an `implementation` of that type.

-A minimal type example, in yaml:
+A minimal `schema` example, in yaml:

 ```yaml
 name: Order